Fan blades of JT8D aircraft engine after a bird strike. Plenumchamber/Wikimedia

 The largest reported species reported struck by an aircraft was an American Black bear, weighing 440 lb.
 There was no reported weight for the moose.
 The next largest was an "alligator snapping turtle" at half the weight (220 lb.).

 There have been a total of 105,496 reported bird strikes at 1,771 airports since 2006, and about 10% were with unidentified animal species.

-Aerial view of airport in 2002 during runway construction.
+Aerial view of Denver Airport in 2002 during runway construction.
 Wikimedia

 Detroit Metro Wayne County Airport saw a 315% strike increase in one year, from 78 strikes in 2014 to 246 in 2015.